 After a long campaign, the 306 men were pardoned by the then Labour defence secretary Des Browne in 2006.
 But like the last Japanese soldier to be left fighting the Second World War – who refused to surrender until 1974 – there still seems to be some military brass who are intent on resisting until the last.
 They cling desperately to the argument that history must not be rewritten – which if taken to its logical conclusion would mean no legal case could ever be reviewed because of course a verdict becomes history the moment it is made.

 To assert that executing your own men was just what armies did in those days is disingenuous.
 More than 150 years before the First World War Voltaire famously derided the English practice of executing naval officers pour encourager les autres – based on the horror generated by the death of Admiral John Byng, condemned for failing to prevent the fall on Minorca in 1757.
 If it seemed a barbaric practice in the rough old 18th century, how much more of an affront to justice it must have seemed in the 20th century.
-At least it only took the Japanese soldier 29 years to give in.Tags: Army, desertion, First World War, Japan, World War One, WWI
+At least it only took the Japanese soldier 29 years to give in.Tags: Army, desertion, First World War, Japan, The Spectator at war, World War One